allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

 #### Disabled table columns

 You can disable certain columns of the comparison table via the input `disabledColumn` on a header `nx-comparison-table-cell` as shown in the example below.
 Keep in mind that the `disabledColumn` attribute can be set only on header cells.
+Note that disabling a column in the comparison table using the `disabledColumn` attribute on a header cell won't automatically disable other input fields like dropdowns, text fields, and checkboxes.
+You'll have to manually disable those fields using the disabled attribute.

 <!-- example(comparison-table-disabled-columns) -->